Xu Haofeng

-Xu Haofeng (徐浩峰; born 27 January 1999) is a Chinese professional footballer who plays as a right-back for Chinese Super League club Changchun Yatai and the China national team.
+Xu Haofeng (徐浩峰; born 27 January 1999) is a Chinese professional footballer who plays as a right-back for Chinese Super League club Wuhan Three Towns, on loan from Henan FC and the China national team.

 Club career

 Shenzhen FC

 In July 2020, Xu was one of eight former Tianjin Tianhai players to sign with Chinese Super League club Shenzhen F.C.
-He would go on to make his senior debut on 26 July 2020 in a 3-0 win against Guangzhou R&F in the opening game of the 2020 Chinese Super League season.
-On 21 July 2023, Xu scored his first Chinese Super League goal in a 3-3 away draw at Tianjin Jinmen Tiger.
+He would go on to make his senior debut on 26 July 2020 in a 3–0 win against Guangzhou R&F in the opening game of the 2020 Chinese Super League season.
+On 21 July 2023, Xu scored his first Chinese Super League goal in a 3–3 away draw at Tianjin Jinmen Tiger.